jboxman/owncloud-quickstart/index.md

 ## Adding a user account

-To add a new [standard user][user] account, complete the following steps:
+To add a new [standard user][user] account, complete the following steps using an ownCloud account with administrator privileges:

 1. On your computer, go to `https://<server>/`.
 Replace `server` with the hostname or IP address of your ownCloud server.